DownloadsBiographyHi-Res PhotoHamburg press release

 Principal Guest Conductor & Artistic Advisor, Gothenburg Symphony Orchestra

 Renowned for interpretations of clarity, elegance and intelligence, Kent Nagano is equally at home in music of the classical, romantic and contemporary eras, introducing concert and opera audiences throughout the world to new and rediscovered music and offering fresh insights into the established repertoire.
-In addition to his roles as Music Director Orchestre Symphonique de Montréal and Principal Guest Conductor Gothenburgh Symphony Orchestra he and in great demand as a guest conductor with the world’s finest orchestras, Kent Nagano records exclusively for Sony Music.
+In addition to his roles as Music Director Orchestre Symphonique de Montréal and Principal Guest Conductor Gothenburg Symphony Orchestra he is in great demand as a guest conductor with the world’s finest orchestras.
+Kent Nagano records exclusively for Sony Music.